Pontiac G6 Insurance Rates

 Rates are averaged for all Pontiac G6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who purchase an increased level of liability coverage will pay about $490 per year to raise limits from a low limit to 250/500 limits
+- Consumers who may need higher levels of liability will pay around $490 every year to increase from a 30/60 limit to 250/500 limits

 Rate Tables and Charts